-CRS is a small agency, with 54 staff and 54 FTE in FY 2021.
+CRS is a smaller component, with 53 employees on-board at the start of FY 2024.
 As such, addressing the range of conflicts that develop throughout the country related to its jurisdictional mandates is challenging.
+CRS will continue to focus on hiring and being able to offer support to more community groups in response to community conflicts or hate incidents occurring across the nation.

-Responding to cases that gain national attention, such as the death in police custody of George Floyd on May 25, 2020, in Minneapolis, Minnesota can impact CRS's ability to support communities working to address more localized conflicts.
-After his death, protests against excessive use of force by police and calls for police reform quickly spread across the country.
+Responding to cases that gain national attention, such as the death in police custody of George Floyd on May 25, 2020, in Minneapolis, Minnesota, can impact CRS's ability to support communities working to address more localized conflicts.
+After Mr. Floyd's death, protests about the excessive use of force by police and calls for police reform quickly spread across the country.
 CRS monitored the heightened racial community tensions and unrest in hundreds of cities around the country, responding to as many community leaders' requests for assistance as possible.
+CRS also supported community contingency planning due to the potential for unrest throughout the country in the aftermath of a verdict in the trial of the police officer charged with the murder of Mr. Floyd.
+CRS has also responded to other high-profile police-involved shootings, including that of Breonna Taylor, Ahmaud Arbery, Duante Wright, Tyre Nichols, and others.

-Most years, it is not uncommon to have the majority of the staff actively deployed to support communities at any given time, although the conciliators seamlessly pivoted to provide virtual services during the COVID-19 pandemic.
-CRS conciliation specialists sprang into action in response to the occurrence of bias incidents and hate crimes against Asian and Pacific Islander Americans due to COVID-19-related misinformation and concerns of disparate access to health services related to COVID-19 for Black and other vulnerable communities, forming working groups to virtually monitor incidents, coordinate action, and share information.
-Whether inperson or virtually, CRS cannot respond to all of its potential cases, but has to strategically prioritize where its services will have the most impact.
+It is not uncommon to have most of the CRS staff actively deployed to support communities at any given time, although the conciliators seamlessly pivoted to provide virtual services during the COVID-19 pandemic.
+Whether in-person or virtually, CRS cannot respond to all its potential cases, but must strategically prioritize where its services will have the most impact.
 CRS also must balance the time staff spend on case deployment with the need to allot time to develop and train staff on new and emerging issues and approaches to leading communities through resolution processes related to specific and persistent types of conflicts.

-CRS tracks the number of jurisdictional incidents that occur where CRS does not have staff available to reach out to the affected communities to offer services.
-During the first six months of FY 2020, from October 1, 2019, to March 31, 2020, CRS documented 92 such incidents.
-However, the number of these documented incidents then rapidly rose, with over 550 incidents documented in the third and fourth quarters of FY 2020 - a 500% increase from the first to the second halves of the year.

-With the passage of the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act (P.L.
-111-84, 2009) ("Hate Crimes Protection Act"), CRS dramatically expanded the scope of its mission.
-CRS transformed from an agency focused on addressing and preventing conflict and violence related to discrimination on the basis of race, color, and national origin to an agency that is also responsible for helping communities prevent and respond to violent hate crimes committed on the basis of actual or perceived gender, gender identity, sexual orientation, religion, and disability (in addition to race, color, and national origin).
-The component has vigorously embraced its broadened mandate.

 CRS continues to assess its daily operations based on requests for services, hate crime and other statistics, Administration priorities, and opportunity for local capacity building.
-All of these factors pose challenges that affect the success of CRS's conciliation and mediation services.
+All these factors pose challenges that affect the success of CRS's conciliation and mediation services.